American Silversmiths

 picture

-• Boston MA, 1697: with his partner, John Allen, sued silversmith Jonathan Belcher for monies lent him and clothing provided to him "on account."
+• Kane: 1697, in Boston MA.
+With his partner, John Allen, sued silversmith Jonathan Belcher for monies lent him and clothing provided to him "on account."
 Belcher was probably serving as a journeyman to the firm.
 9

 picture